KPIs to Monitor the Efficacy of Abstract Management Process

-The Power of Cloud Technology For Abstract Management
+The Power of Cloud Technology for Abstract Management

-The Power of Cloud Technology For Abstract Management
+The Power of Cloud Technology for Abstract Management

 In only the last few decades, the academic and research world has managed to pull off an almost impossible feat.
 Formerly reliant on paper-based systems and manual processes, abstract management has now carved a mark for itself in the digital era.
 All thanks to modern cloud technology and its integration into conference planning systems.